mananpatel126/ENEL-645-Group-13/Project/Data Collection/README.md

-Data collection is collected using OpenCV.
+Dataset is collected using OpenCV.

 <h2>Object Detection</h2>